Skip to main content

 If you choose a credit card with rewards, you will want to take advantage of those benefits!
 Start by learning how you earn and maximize your rewards.

 For instance, some cards offer a higher earning rate if you spend on certain everyday items, such as gas and groceries.
 Instead of earning one point for every $1 you spend, for example, you may earn two or three points for the same spend in these categories.
 It’s also a good idea to find out where you get the most impact from your points.
-For instance, you could redeem 15,000 points for a short-haul flight or an $85 statement credit – one may be more valuable to you than the other and understanding how your program works can help you make the most of it.
+For instance, you could redeem 15,000 points for a short-haul flight or a statement credit that goes towards paying your credit card bill – one may be more valuable to you than the other and understanding how your program works can help you make the most of it.

 5. Keep your credit card safe